drbenmorgan/FalaiseArt/README_examples.md

 Art has completed and will exit with status 1.
 ```

-To set the number of events, we use the `maxEvents` parameter:
+To set the number of events, we add the `maxEvents` parameter to the `source:` table:

 ```
-source : {
+source: {
   module_type : EmptyEvent
   maxEvents   : 10
 }